Creative historical writing exploration for teenage fiction writers

 YWSP grew out of the international Walter Scott Prize for Historical Fiction.
 Two past WSP authors, Ann Weisgarber (The Promise, 2014) and Tan Twan Eng (The Garden of Evening Mists, Winner 2015) are amongst our Patrons.

-Taking the inspiration of both Sir Walter Scott, the founders of the Prize asked the question: how can we best inspire and support young adult creative writers to develop an interest in the historical world and at the same d time develop their writing?
+Taking inspiration from Sir Walter Scott, the founders of the Prize asked the question: how can we best inspire and support young adult creative writers to develop an interest in the historical world and at the same d time develop their writing?

 YWSP challenges young writers, as the young Walter Scott did, to investigate their history, their world and the stories of their people.
 It challenges them to roam, explore, research and be courageous in their fiction-writing.
 Writers do NOT have to have read the works of Sir Walter Scott – although we would heartily recommend that they think about dipping into his writing.

-The world we live in now is changing live-and-direct on a daily basis, as indeed it was at the time Walter Scott was writing.
+We live in a fast-changing world.
+Young writers have access to much more information than ever before about their history and the history of others.
 The Young Walter Scott Prize offers young writers a relevant and important channel for thinking through the past to current events, motivations and consequences.

 Since its first opening in 2015, YWSP is growing as a creative destination for young writers.
 Entries have come from all parts of the UK.
 The writers represent a true cross-section of the many communities that make up our country – including those who have come to make their homes here in recent times.

 So what kinds of things do people write about?
 Below is a list of writers who have had their stories published in our annual anthologies.
-From Malaysia to South Carolina, the wild seas of the North Atlantic to Washington DC, our winners and shortlisters have let their minds roam far.
+From Malaysia to South Carolina, the wild seas of the North Atlantic to Washington DC, our winners, shortlisters and highly commended writers have let their minds roam far.
 Read for yourself the corners of history and the wide world that they have reached into to find inspiration for their stories.
 Full stories are available online at www.ywsp.co.uk

 Winner:Jenny O’Gorman from Edinburgh for Shadow of Hunger, a sad and beautifully written story of a family trying to escape the Potato Famine in Ireland, mixing poetry and prose.